 Most women gain belly fat during menopause and well into post-menopause.
 Our hourglass figures give way to a heavier middle section and, sometimes, excessive belly fat.
 This is caused by the reduction of female hormones and the redistribution of body fat, notably in the abdominal area.
 Lifestyle, eating habits, and genetics may also play a factor.

 It’s great if you love your body unconditionally and don’t really care about your belly fat.
-But, if you don’t particularly enjoy the look of your belly fat, there are simple ways to hide or camouflage it.
+But what if you want to hide or camouflage your belly fat?
+Here are a few simple styling tips and tricks you can try.

 Often, dieting and exercise won’t even help get rid of the belly fat.
 It’s simply a part of our over-50 reality, and we need to learn to accept it and live with it.
 That doesn’t mean that you can’t use a few tricks to wisely try to hide it.
 Let’s take a look at a few simple ways that you can adapt to your daily habits that will hide that belly fat.